ezrantn/steg/README.md

 ### Decoding a Message

-To retrieve a hidden message from a PNG file, use the --decode option along with the input PNG, output file, secret key, and offset used during encoding.
+To retrieve a hidden message from a PNG file, use the `decode` option along with the input PNG, output file, secret key, and offset used during encoding.

 ```shell
 go run . -i <input_image.png> -o <decoded_output.png> --key <secret_key> --offset <integer_offset> decode